-Rolled erosion control products can either be temporary and biodegradable or long-term non-degradable materials that are manufactured into rolls designed to reduce soil erosion, and assist in the establishment, protection, and growth of vegetation.
-In some applications the biotic earth media consisting of seed, fertilizer and tackifier are placed in the first layer only after which the second layer consisting of the erosion control product either short term or long term is added with options of hydromulch as well to ensure fast vegetative growth.
+Common erosion control products can either be temporary and biodegradable or long-term non-degradable materials that are manufactured into rolls designed to reduce soil erosion and assist in the establishment, protection, and growth of vegetation.
+In some applications, the biotic earth media, consisting of seed, fertilizer, and tackifier, is placed in the first layer, after which the second layer, consisting of the common erosion control products, either short-term or long-term, is added.
+Options such as hydromulch can also be included to ensure fast vegetative growth.
 Given the variety of products for sedimentation and erosion control, standards have been proposed by the ASTM, which cover sediment retention fiber rolls and rolled erosion control products.

 The first example of rolled erosion control products are mulch control netting or erosion control net which is made out of a planar woven natural fiber or extruded geosynthetic mesh used as a temporary degradable rolled erosion control product to anchor loose fiber mulches.
 Secondly, open weave textiles are temporary degradable rolled erosion product consisting of processed natural or polymer yarns woven into a matrix, used to provide erosion control and facilitate vegetation establishment.
 Thirdly, an erosion control blanket offers a mechanically stabilized form of immediate cover made out of processed natural or polymer fibers structurally bound together to form a continuous matrix, which functions as a barrier against both the detachment and transportation phase of the erosion process till vegetative or reinforced vegetative cover takes up its role in binding the soil to deter erosion.
 Erosion control blankets can also be described as a canvas of vegetable fibers mainly straw, coconut fiber or a mixture of them which is reinforced with polypropylene or jute thread.
 For example coconut fibers are mechanical robust whereas straw is commercially grown for the purposes of erosion control blankets.
 Waste generated from agricultural activities such as rice straw and sugarcane which tends to be disposed of or incinerated can be used to produce erosion control blankets that enhance the nutritious value of the soil whilst providing erosion control.
 Traditionally, coconut fibers have been widely used but incentive for the use of rice and sugarcane is that unlike the former, which takes about 3 years to decompose, the latter takes 1 to 1.5years which can be more appropriate in certain environments.